 Duration and Degree Pattern

-The Master of Science (Agricultural Economics) degree programme is by course work, examinations and thesis.
-The programme will take a minimum of 18 months.
+The Master of Science (Agricultural Economics) degree program is by coursework, examinations, and thesis.
+The program will take a minimum of 18 months.
 To graduate with a Master of Science (Agricultural Economics) the student is expected to pass seven core units, one compulsory (non-core) unit and at least four units in their area of specialization in addition to a thesis in the second year of study.
-During the first year of study, the student will be required to complete minimum of 12 units.
+During the first year of study, the student will be required to complete a minimum of 12 units.
 In Semester one (1) the student will take four core units and two optional units, at least one being a foundation unit in the area of specialization.
 In Semester two (2), the student will take 4 core units and at least two units from the area of specialization.
 In the second year, the student will be expected to carry out field research and submit a thesis for examination.

 The general university examination regulations shall apply.
-Students enrolled for the Master of Science (Agricultural Economics) degree programme will be expected to take written examinations on all the taught units.
-The written examinations will constitute 60% of the total marks while the course work assessment tests (CATS) will constitute 40%.
+Students enrolled for the Master of Science (Agricultural Economics) degree program will be expected to take written examinations on all the taught units.
+The written examinations will constitute 60% of the total marks while the coursework assessment tests (CATS) will constitute 40%.
 Pass mark shall be 50%.
 Every student must do research and submit a thesis for examination.

 The degree to be awarded is designated: